How Much Water Should a Pregnant Woman Drink?

 Did you know that foods can make up around 20 percent of your total fluid requirements each day?
 Therefore what you eat is also important.

-So, along with drinking water, you should try and eat lots of fruits and vegetables such as:
+So, along with drinking water, you should try and eat lots of fruits and vegetables.

 • green peppers